New Opportunities are now posted and registration will open April 1, 2026.

 Common Questions

-If you have 20 coaching hours or more, you may register for more than one internship experience.
+If you have 20 coaching hours or more, you may register for more than one internship experience, but you must complete the first before you start the second.

 These aren’t small projects and require guidance, analysis, and effort to present a valuable solution to the organization.